 Today you can book online and visit the museum’s original courtrooms, prison cells and dungeon.

-Exhibits include prisoner and prisoner office uniforms throughut the 20th century.
+Exhibits include prisoner and prisoner office uniforms throughout the 20th century.
 Also see objects such as the balustrade from Strangeways prison during the 1990 riot.

-There are often colourful characters who will tell you stories of justice from the past.
+There are sometimes colourful characters who will tell you stories of justice from the past.
 Themed exhibitions and events also take place throughout the year!

 Ruthin Gaol was closed in 1916.
 There has been a gaol on the site since the end of the 1700s.
 It was small but grew from having just 4 cells to being able to hold 37 inmates in 1837.
 By the end of the 1800s a new four story building was in place that held over 100 prisoners.